10 Lyme Regis Restaurants and Cafes That’ll Leave You Hungry for Seconds

 pilot boat inn lyme regis - restaurant inside

-Not far from the beach on Bridge Street, family-run The Pilot Boat, offers a bright, modern dining experience in a Grade-II listed inn.
+Not far from the beach on Bridge Street, family-run pub The Pilot Boat offers a bright, modern dining experience in a Grade-II listed inn.

-It’s recently been refurbished by the local brewery, Palmer’s Brewery, and is now a cool contemporary hangout for a night out or for a bite to each in the colourful restaurant or on the fabulous roof terrace.
+Recently refurbished by the local brewery, Palmer’s Brewery, it is now a cool contemporary hangout for a night out or bite to eat in the colourful restaurant.
+Or have drinks on the fabulous roof terrace on balmier nights.

-Go there for locally-caught fish dishes, tasty pasta and fresh 12″ pizzas, and delicious grills – most of which is from local Dorset suppliers.
+Go there for locally-caught fish, tasty pasta, fresh pizzas and delicious grills, most of which are from local Dorset suppliers.
 You’ll also find an extensive drinks menu, including a wide range of cocktails to help your meals go down a treat.

 The details: